-2. The risk factor entitled "The COVID-19 pandemic may lead to longer-term uncertainty in, and have longer-term adverse effects on, the global economy and financial markets and adversely affect the Issuer's business, results and financial condition" in the section entitled "Risk Factors - 1 Risks related to financial conditions, market environment and general economic trends" beginning on page 3 of the Registration Document shall be deleted and restated as follows:
+1. The risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic." in the section entitled "Risk Factors - 1 Risks related to financial conditions, market environment and general economic trends" beginning on page 3 of the Registration Document shall be deleted and restated as follows: